 Impairment of Non‑Financial Assets

 Determining whether the carrying value of a non‑financial asset is impaired requires an estimation of the value in use of the cash‑generating units.
 This requires the Group to estimate the future cash flows expected from the cash‑generating units and an appropriate discount rate in order to calculate the present value of the future cash flows.
-The carrying amounts of fixed assets, investments in subsidiaries, investment in associates and joint ventures, investment properties and intangibles are disclosed in the balance sheet.
+The carrying amounts of fixed assets, investments in subsidiaries, investments in associates and joint ventures, and intangibles are disclosed in the balance sheet.